meghananayak01560/machine-learning-exploration/README.md

 Building on my mathematical foundation, this notebook dives into the basics of neural networks.
 I explore how linear algebra concepts come together to create these powerful learning systems, including activation functions, layers, and basic network architectures.

 ### [Neural Network Forward and Backpropagation](notes/nn-forward-backprop.ipynb)
-This is my most advanced notebook, where I implement and explain the forward and backpropagation algorithms in neural networks.
-I break down the mathematics behind how neural networks learn, including gradient descent and the chain rule in multivariable calculus.
+This is my next step.. the notebook will hopefully be here soon :-)

 ## About Me
 I'm a sophomore student majoring in Applied Mathematics, passionate about the intersection of mathematics and computer science.
 These notebooks represent my journey in understanding the mathematical foundations of machine learning.
 I'm particularly interested in how mathematical concepts can be applied to solve real-world problems through machine learning.